 Realistically, the answer to this depends on how much risk is involved in your strategy.

 Yes, forex is taxed in South Africa.
-Even if you have generated profits in an offshore forex trading account, you must declare your income tax to SARS.
+Even if you have earned money through an offshore account, you must declare your income tax to SARS.

-This is because South Africa has a residence-based tax system, which means “residents are, subjected to certain exclusions, taxed on their worldwide income, regardless of where it was earned,” according to SARS.
-This means that regardless of where a South African’s citizen’s income is earned, tax must be paid where the person resides while the income is generated.
+South Africa operates a tax system based on residence.
+In other words, residents are taxed on their worldwide income no matter where it was earned.
+Of course, some exceptions do apply.
+This means that wherever a South African citizen’s income is earned, the tax must be paid at the place of residence while the income is generated.

-Forex traders residing in South Africa must declare profits from forex trading on their tax returns.
-All expenses incurred from your forex trading will need to be deducted from your gross income from trading to calculate the taxable profit.
+Forex traders residing in South Africa must declare profits earned from forex on their tax forms.
+All expenses incurred from trading should be deducted before calculating the total taxable profit.

-As such, local forex traders should keep all documents and records related to their trading.
+As such, traders ought to meticulously record and document everything related to their trading.

-Another thing to note is that profits must be converted to South African rand, if necessary.
+Another thing to note is that profits must be declared in the South African currency, the rand.
 Failure to declare profits will have penalties just like failure to report income in any other jurisdiction.

 Who is the Best Forex Trader in South Africa?